xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 token, either an identifier or a number, into  the  global string `Value`.
 They  also  set  the  encoded  version, `Token`,  to  the appropriate code.
-The input  stream is left with Look containing the first character NOT part of the token.
+The input  stream is left with Look containing the first character _not_ part of the token.

 We  can do the same thing  for  operators,  even  multi-character operators, with a procedure such as: